lojikil/lojic/README.md

 - variables should be declared at the top of their scope wherever possible
 - always indent blocks, including switch statements
 - return early on failure
+- prefer customized headers to `#ifdef` blocks, and APIs abstract enough to support that